chanzuckerberg/pyrepl/README.md

 # Demos

+Two demos are included:

+- **`simple.js`** shows basic functionality
+- **`filter`** demonstrates embedding in a single-page web app in Electron

+To run the simple demo, first install the dependencies for both `node` and `python` by cloning this repo and running the following commands from inside the top-level directory

+- `npm install`
+- `pip install -r requirements.txt`

+Then run the demo with

+`node demos/node/simple.js`

+To run the `filter` demo call

+`node_modules/.bin/electron demos/electron/filter`

 _Note_: pyrepl depends on mmap-io, which is a node extension module (dynamically loaded shared library).
 This package must be built for individually for each node and electron version.
 When installed, it will automatically build against the system installed node version.
 You can use the `electron-rebuild` NPM script to rebuild it for the installed electron version, or `npm rebuild` to rebuild for the installed node version.

-* **simple.js**: Node demo showing basic functionality.
-To run: `node demos/node/simple.js`
-* **filter**: demonstrates embedding in a simple single-page web app.
-Because PyRepl depends on local inter-process communication, this example will only run within Electron.
-To run:
-  `node_modules/.bin/electron demos/electron/filter`

 # Tests